 SI leaders are recommended by their professors and are trained and supervised by Academic Support Services.
 They attend the class for which they lead sessions and they also take notes and read required texts.
 They then schedule learning sessions which focus on reviewing content material as well as improving the students’ ability to study, think critically, take tests and improve their overall performance as students.
 SI leaders are trained not only to help students in the class they are currently taking but to help them transfer good academic skills to the other classes they take.
 All students in the class are encouraged to attend, whether they want to raise a low grade to an acceptable one or raise a B to an A.

 Students looking to improve their writing may utilize the TLU Writing Center located in Blumberg Memorial Library CoLab.
 Instead of proofreading papers, the Writing Center shows students how they can invent, focus, revise, develop, proofread and otherwise strengthen their own writing.
-Staff focus on students' goals and use the specific writing task at hand to practice strategies to meet those goals.
+Writing CLAs focus on students' goals and use the specific writing task at hand to help students practice strategies to meet those goals.
 Students are encouraged to bring directions for the assignment and what they have written so far, or students can get help getting started on projects through guided practice of methods of invention, brainstorming, choosing a topic, and conducting research for projects that require it.

 - TLU Experience